-I am many things – a wife, sister, aunt, friend, teammate.
-But more than all that, I am a fortunate human being – a fact I recognize despite the grief of recent years.
+I am many things, but most of all, a fortunate human being – a fact I recognize despite the grief of recent years.
 I designed the REAL Ride to express gratitude and to honor my parents by doing something not only bold and ambitious, but something that pays forward some of the goodness I have experienced in this life.

 I was committed to the REAL Ride from Day 1.
 For an avid cyclist, the appeal of the ride itself was undeniable.
 But its significance for BDEA answered an even deeper calling for me.